AdoptOpenJDK/openjdk-api-v3/README.md

 ## Usage

-The api is documented via swagger.
+The API is documented via swagger.
 The swagger documentation can be viewed at: [swagger-ui](https://api.adoptopenjdk.net/swagger-ui).
 The open api definition for this can be viewed at [openapi](https://api.adoptopenjdk.net/openapi).

 For more information, including example queries, please look at [STRUCTURE.md](https://github.com/AdoptOpenJDK/openjdk-api-v3/blob/master/docs/STRUCTURE.md)

+## Who's using the AdoptOpenJDK API?

+There are various consumers of the AdoptOpenJDK API, from individuals to organisations.

+The following list highlights the key consumers and their use-cases:

+- <https://adoptopenjdk.net/> - the API drives the release listings on the AdoptOpenJDK website allowing individuals to download the JDK distribution of their choice
+- [Gradle](https://docs.gradle.org/) - the Gradle project defaults to use the API for its [toolchains](https://docs.gradle.org/current/userguide/toolchains.html#sec:provisioning) feature